mage-os-lab/module-pagebuilder-template-import-export/README.md

 #### General Configuration

 - **Enable**: Enables or disables the module.
 This setting is configurable on global scope.
+- **Synch remote templates by cron**:  Let you decide to synchronize remote templates by cron (suggested for large sets of templates stored on remote.
+See point 3 of installation chapter) or directly after configuration save.
 - **Dropbox repositories**: Allows you to specify the Dropbox apps from which to receive templates.